- You love working with children.

 If you love helping people, you’ll thrive in the field of childcare.
 Working with children requires that you show compassion for each child.
 If a child is sad, you should comfort them.
 If a child is injured, you should help the family deal with the situation.
 Compassion is crucial in working with children who cannot fully understand and control their emotions.

 You’re flexible and motivated to learn new skills.

 A career in childcare means you get to learn new skills every day.
 You have to be able to learn new techniques, understand different play styles, and adjust to a variety of other clients.
 You have to be willing to be flexible and adaptable.
 It’s unlikely that you’ll be doing the exact same thing every day, so you need to be able to go with the flow and take each day as it comes.
 A career in childcare requires a lot of flexibility and an even more critical requirement is motivation.
-You have to be motivated to learn new skills and be flexible because these skills will change every day.
+You have to be motivated to learn new skills and be flexible because these

 If you work with children, you need to be open to new ideas.
 You should be available to new challenges, new people, and new methods.
 You should also be open to criticism, which can come from other caregivers or parents.
 You must be open to new ideas because children bring new challenges and ideas to work that don’t exist in other fields.
 Children are sensitive and imaginative, and they often have ideas that parents have never considered.
 You need to be able to accept new ideas, new challenges, and new methods of doing things.